 We admit it, this last one isn't free.
 It is one of our favorite date spots though and if you haven't heard of it, you're in for an evening of magic that will leave you and your date looking at each other and saying, "how did they do that?"
 The Carnival of Illusion is a vaudeville style magic show that will keep you on the edge of your seat – and maybe holding your date's hand – for the duration.
 They will certainly have you mesmerized, laughing and even participating in the show, making this is a great evening for special nights out like birthdays, anniversaries, date nights, and celebrations.

 Shows are on select Friday and Saturdays at three favorite Valley locations, the Arizona Biltmore Resort, the Tempe Center for the Arts, and the Mesa Arts Center.
 Each of these locations has something special (and FREE) to offer if you decide to arrive early for the show.
 Both the Mesa Arts Center and The Tempe Center for the Arts have art gallery spaces to wander through and admire.
 Or spend some time admiring the award winning architecture at the Mesa Arts Center.
 And for an architectural journey back in time, The Arizona Biltmore Resort is worth a walk around to admire the Frank Lloyd Wright inspired design.
-The Oracle knows that Carnival of Illusion is more than a Great Magic Show.
+The Oracle knows that Carnival of Illusion is MUCH MORE than just a Great Magic Show.
 It's the only place to experience Magic, Mystery, and OOOH La La!

 These are just a few of the many fantastic date options that you'll see here in Phoenix.
 It can be tough to find a free date idea that's fun, entertaining, and romantic, but free dates can very well be some of the most memorable ones.
 You don't have to spend a lot of money to have a great time in Phoenix, and as you can see, there's something that's fun (and free!) for everyone - the Oracle sees one of these exciting date ideas in your near future.